Payroll Deduction IRAs for Small Businesses

 However, it must disclose any limitations or costs associated with an employee’s ability to transfer contributions to another IRA provider before the employee begins to participate in the program.

 The employer needs to remain neutral about the IRA provider.
 It cannot negotiate with an IRA provider to obtain special terms for its employees, exercise any influence over the investments made or permitted by the IRA provider, or receive any compensation in connection with the IRA program except reimbursement for the actual cost of forwarding the payroll deductions.

 The employer can:

-- Encourage its employees to save for retirement by providing general information on the payroll deduction IRA program and other educational materials that explain why it is important to save, including the advantages of contributing to an IRA;
+- Encourage its employees to save for retirement by providing general information about the payroll deduction IRA program and other educational materials that explain why it is important to save, including the advantages of contributing to an IRA;

 - Answer employees’ questions about the payroll deduction program and refer inquiries to the IRA provider; and